RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 then try to run some tests in your head to find the rest of bugs."

 It should be
-"Have a clear understanding of what you are writing, think about the logic in a formal way and write bug-free code from the scratch."
+"have a clear understanding of what you are writing, think about the logic in a formal way and write bug-free code from the scratch."

 Having a clear understanding requries you to know your favoriate programming language.